lyckligagatan/lyckligagatan.github.io/git.md

 Use "git status" often to check the state.

 Remember that a **commit** is a set of files.
 You cant extract ONE file from the set, but have to consider the set as a unit.

+When correctly setup, you should not have to enter username/password anywhere.

 ## Reversing